GabiPeron/design-patterns-ts/README.md

 ## 📚 Patterns Covered

-The repository includes implementations and examples of the following patterns (more coming soon):
+The repository includes implementations and examples of the following patterns:

 - Creational Patterns
   - Factory Method